PureStorage-OpenConnect/oracle-scripts/python/README.md

-# Python scripts for snapshot and cloning an Oracle database on Pure Storage
+# Python scripts for snapshot and cloning an Oracle db on Pure Flash Array